 Last year we distributed over $350 million to 20,000 undergraduate, graduate, and professional students—over 60 percent of Carolina’s student body.
 Most of this aid is administered on the basis of need.
 These funds include grants, scholarships, loans, work-study jobs, and graduate awards.
 We also provide all first-year students on financial aid with a supplemental grant to cover the cost of a new laptop.

 While we place a priority on need-based aid, we are also committed to recruiting outstanding students through merit-based awards.
 The University awards more than 250 merit scholarships to highly qualified first-year students each year.
 There is no separate application to be considered for these scholarships; students are automatically considered for scholarships on the basis of their application for admission.
 We also enjoy working with undergraduate, graduate and professional students to counsel them on other scholarship opportunities at the University.

 Founded in 1789 as the nation’s first public university, Carolina has long recognized the value of socioeconomic diversity.
-Our Carolina Covenant® program, now in its eighth year, allows admitted high-ability low-income students to graduate from Carolina debt-free.
-Last year over 12 percent of our entering first year class entered as Carolina Covenant Scholars.
+Our Carolina Covenant® program, now in its tenth year, offers low-income students who earn admission the chance to graduate from Carolina debt-free.
+This year, more than 13 percent of our first-year class entered as Carolina Covenant Scholars.

 Our website will help guide you through the many resources available to help plan and pay for your Carolina education, but please do not hesitate to contact us by phone, email, or in person.

-You will find our staff to be both friendly and knowledgable, and we welcome the opportunity to work with you.
+You will find our staff both friendly and knowledgable, and we welcome the opportunity to work with you.

 Shirley A. Ort